-- Who hold visas for permanent immigration/resident visas for the US, UK, and Australia
+- Anyone who holds visas for permanent immigration/resident visas for the US, UK, and Australia

 - Individuals who have spent three years overseas and their spouses

-- People holding diploma in Polytechnic from any recognized institute.
+- People holding diplomas in Polytechnic from any recognized institute.

 - People who work in Sea with Continuous Discharge Certificate or Sea Cadets and Deck cadets.

 Depending on your status listed above, you will need to carry the relevant documents to support the Non-ECR Category.
 Some of the common documents are listed below

 - 10th Class Pass Certificate (Matriculation Pass Certificate)